 Veterinarians will prescribe an appropriate Previcox dose based on your dog's body weight.
-The dosages come in chewable tablets and are either 57mg or 227mg.
+The medication is available in either 57mg or 227mg chewable tablets.

 Dogs weighing between 12.5 and 35 pounds are prescribed the 57mg tablet.
 Either 1/2 tablet or 1 full tablet will be prescribed, depending on the dog's weight.

-Dogs weighing between 36 and 240 pounds are prescribed the 227mg.
-Again, your dog's exact weight will determine the necessary dose and amount of tablets, ranging between 1/2 tablet and 2 full tablets.
+Dogs weighing between 36 and 240 pounds are prescribed the 227mg tablet.
+Again, your dog's exact weight will determine the necessary dose and amount of tablets, ranging between 1/2 tablet to 2 full tablets.